 So you have a great idea.

 You schedule a meeting with them to discuss your idea.
-Before your meeting, they sign an agreement where they will not disclose your information.
+Before your meeting, they sign an agreement where they agree not to disclose your invention.
 The meeting goes great.
 The large company ask lots of questions about your invention and seems very interested.
 A second meeting is scheduled and again information is exchanged.
-The large company continues to be very interested in your invention.
+The large company remains interested in your invention.
 At the end of the meeting, it is clear the large company is interested in your invention.

-However, after the meeting no calls are made and no agreement is sent.
+After the meeting no calls are made and no agreement is sent.
 Weeks go by and nothing.
 They are radio-silent.
 All communications stops.
 Calls aren’t returned and follow-up emails are ignored.
 Months later, the inventor learns that the large company filed a patent on the invention and started commercial development of the invention without paying the inventor or making any effort to enter an agreement to license the invention.

 On facts similar to these, a lawsuit was filed against Goodyear Tire and Rubber Company claiming Goodyear stole trade secrets and violated a non-disclosure agreement by filing a patent application on an invention invented by another which was disclosed to the Company confidentially.